BoikoVD/CryptoPursuerBot/README.md

 In the project directory, you can run:
 #### `node index`

-Then open the telegram chat and press `/start`.
+Then open the telegram chat whose API key you entered in the file tokens.js and press `/ start`.